EricTerrell/EBTWeather/README.md

 # EBT Weather for Windows and Linux

-EBT Weather delivers current and historical weather directly to your desktop computer:
+EBT Weather delivers current weather, predictions, and historical weather directly to your desktop computer:

 * Current Weather
 * Hourly Predictions